-10.4 A joint management team will be established, chaired by the Director, composed of the ITU-D study group management teams and the chairman of TDAG.
+10.4 A joint management team will be established, chaired by the Director of BDT, composed of the ITU-D study group management teams and the chairman of TDAG.
+The joint management team should meet during the annual meeting of study groups, as appropriate.
+The chairman is to provide the necessary support to such meetings, and is to be assisted by the appropriate BDT staff.

 10.5 The role of the joint management team of the ITU-D study groups is to: